VMironiuk/iTunesDemo/README.md

-# iTunes Media Preview App - List of iTunes Media Items Feature
+# iTunes Tracks Preview App - List of iTunes Tracks Feature

 ## BDD Specs

-### Story: Customer requests list of media items by a term from iTunes
+### Story: Customer requests list of tracks by a term from iTunes

 ### Narrative #1

 ```
 As an online customer
-I want the app to show a list of requested by a term media items from iTunes
+I want the app to show a list of requested by a term tracks from iTunes
-So I can choose an item to preview its media content on a separate screen
+So I can choose a track to preview it on a separate screen
 ```

 #### Scenarios (Acceptance criteria)

 ```
 Given the customer has connectivity
- When the customer requests a list of media items by a term
+ When the customer requests a list of tracks by a term
- Then the app should display a list of requested media items from iTunes
+ Then the app should display a list of requested tracks from iTunes
 ```

 ### Narrative #2